BriansGit/VR-World/README.md

 # VR-World
-It is a Lifelike, Dynamic, Inteligent, Large-Scale VR hello world project.
+It is a Lifelike, Dynamic, Inteligent, Large-Scale VR hello world framework.

-It's started from 2016.4.5, and will be finished at 2019.
+Every one can use it to create his own world.